 The MMP strategy is to do aggressive evangelism in a slum community that is relatively young and where community organizing has not yet developed.

-From the community profile, MMP strategizes the approach for the church planting.
+From the community profile, CWTP team strategizes the approach for the church planting.
 One to two months of praying and waiting on the Lord is spent before the ministry begins.

-Normally, the fast tract church planting follows a three pronged approach.
-From the community profile, we identify the existing families who are already born-again and who will attend worship.
+Normally, the fast track church planting uses the community profile by identify the existing families who are already born-again and who will attend worship.
 Right away, the team will build a makeshift shelter as worship area (may also rent a lot) where the first worship will be conducted within the first two months.
 The lot may be leased or the right to the land is bought.

 Simultaneously with the construction of the church building, the rest of the team will go out and do door to door evangelism.
 The objective is to filter out the community.
 On the initial stage, we only establish relationship enough to ask the hard questions right away so as to conserve time: are you interested in hearing the good news about Jesus Christ and do you want to attend bible study?
 If the response is not open, we walk away and go to the next house.
 The objective is to go to all the houses and find those who are ready. .
 As much as we can, we aggressively invite all attendees to be in the weekly bible study.